 Two Half Hitches.
 Here’s what John Thurman says in Pioneering Projects: “The first and everlasting thing to remember about the clove hitch is that it is composed of two half hitches.
 What a very obvious thing to say, but there is hardly one Scout in a hundred who learns what it means.
 If only we can get Scouts to learn that if you make one half hitch and another half hitch and bring them together they make a clove hitch, what a lot of time the Movement would save in the amount of fiddling and fumbling that goes on when a clove hitch is the order of the day.
 We would be able to start in the sure knowledge that we can make clove hitches and pass quickly on to better and brighter things.”

-Before addressing the various ways to approach tying a clove hitch, did you ever wonder why the basic knot, two half hitches is called ”two half hitches?”
-(The name “double half hitch” has also been used.)
+Before addressing the various ways to approach tying a clove hitch, did you ever wonder why the basic knot, two half hitches is called “Two Half Hitches?”
+(The name “Double Half Hitch” has also been used.)
 What’s a half hitch anyway?
-Well, now we know it’s half a clove hitch, but how many of us have realized that in actuality, two half hitches is a clove hitch tied around the rope’s standing part?
+Well, now we know it’s half a clove hitch, (the line wraps around the object and then passes under itself) but how many of us have realized that in actuality, two half hitches is a clove hitch tied around the rope’s standing part?
 That’s what it is!
 On a side note, the very useful taut-line hitch is nothing but a clove hitch started off with a roundturn (called a rolling hitch), which is also tied around the rope’s standing part.
 As mentioned above, the clove hitch is whole lot more prevalent than most of us realize, and indeed it can be tied in a variety of ways.
 Here we go:

-Open-Ended Clove Hitch.
+Open-End Clove Hitch (Clove Hitch on a Bight).
 Back in the 60s at Camp Wauwepex, a Scout camp on Long Island, one of the attractions in the Scoutcraft area was a vertical pole about 4 feet tall with a rope attached near the bottom.
 This was a “Hitching Post.”
-It was put up so Scouts could see how many half hitches they could throw over the top of the pole as quickly as possible.
+It was put up so Scouts could see how many Half Hitches they could throw over the top of the pole as quickly as possible.
 Watching fellow Scouts who had mastered the simple technique provided enough motivation to learn how to do it too, and it was easy to get quite good at it.
 As we were throwing hitches over the pole with greater and greater alacrity, we weren’t aware that every two of these hitches was a clove hitch.
 Nor would we have cared.
 It was just fun to see how fast we could get.
+VIEW VIDEO: Hitching Race

 When preceding from the left, all that needs to be done is: